springone-tour-2020-cicd/katacoda-scenarios/cloud-native-buildpacks/cloud-native-buildpacks-with-spring-boot/step1.md

 # Spring Boot buildpack support

-The next platform we'll explore is Spring Boot.

 Spring Boot 2.3.0.M1 introduced buildpack support directly for both Maven and Gradle.
 Using either `mvn spring-boot:build-image` or `gradle bootBuildImage`, you can build an image from your Spring Boot source code with a single command.

 Let's see this in action.
 Notice that our sample Spring app uses a version of Spring Boot that includes buildpack support (2.3.0.M1 or later):